 Last Friday, Newark, Delaware resident Leigh Spencer, fearful that two dogs – a Shepherd mix and a Pit Bull mix – running loose in the busy intersection would be hit by a car, contacted Animal Control for help.
 Spencer told FOX29 that at least a dozen officers spent more than 90-minutes trying to corral the dogs with catchpoles, clapping and offering treats to lure them in.

 Onlookers said the dogs, both of who were not wearing tags and, police said, appeared to be abandoned, were not behaving aggressively, but were clearly frightened by the ordeal.
 Spencer, an animal advocate who stayed on the scene to offer assistance, said that, despite the mayhem, one of the dogs made it over to her and put its nose into her hand before police brushed her away.

-A Newark Police press release told a different story, claiming that both dogs were aggressive towards the officers by “sprinting toward them, baring their teeth, growling, and foaming at the mouth.
+A Newark Police press release (that is now deleted) told a different story, claiming that both dogs were aggressive towards the officers by “sprinting toward them, baring their teeth, growling, and foaming at the mouth”.